Teach your Teen this before College

 When an experience seems hard and they show emotions of feeling insecure, depressed or lack the confidence to see the experience through, they look to their parent(s) to reinforce their belief in themselves.
 Their inner voice, starts with how their parents speak to them.

-2. Encourage them to continue through the feeling of being uncomfortable.
+Calm Supportive Voice: Encourage them to continue through the feeling of being uncomfortable.
 Show them that you believe in them.
 Don’t nag or raise your voice.
 A calm supportive voice will succeed.

-3. In order to help your teen handle and persist through setbacks, don’t abandon them and stay supportive through it all.
+Stay supportive but not take over: In order to help your teen handle and persist through setbacks, don’t abandon them and stay supportive through it all.
 Persistence will show them what grit truly is and that will empower them and strengthen their inner voice.

 This is how their inner voice will be re-wired to hear a supportive, encouraging voice that calmly tells themself that they can do whatever challenge is in front of them.
 By showing your teen what grit is, they too will develop grit.